ETHS - Ethnic Studies

 Students conduct independent research related to a specific ethnic group.
 Course includes diversity content.
 Repeatable for a total of 6 hours.
 Prerequisite: 50 hours of Wichita State credit or program consent.

 ETHS 725.
 Concepts of Cross-Cultural Communication (3).

-A critical survey of the concepts of cross-cultural communication.
-An in-depth examination of the rationale used to evaluate different ethnic groups' language and behavior.
+Critical survey of the concepts of cross-cultural communication.
+In-depth examination of the rationale used to evaluate different ethnic groups' language and behavior.
 Provides a conceptual understanding of special implications and necessary adaptations of communication to, between and among diverse ethnic groups in our society.
 Course includes diversity content.